-The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.
+The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary).
 The rate of corporation tax applicable to the Company is equal to the basic rate of income tax.